rmallols/kodflix-anti-patterns/README.md

 ```
 git push -u origin master
 ```
-This would be necessary just once, though.
+This would be necessary just once, though